 The most common types of osteolysis, which are generally unrelated to one other, include:

-Osteolysis of the shoulder (distal clavicle), sometimes also called AC joint osteolysis or “weight lifter’s shoulder” affects the acromioclavicular joint (AC joint), at the top of the shoulder.
+Distal clavicular osteolysis – also known as osteolysis of the shoulder (distal clavicle), AC joint osteolysis or “weight lifter’s shoulder” – affects the acromioclavicular joint (AC joint), at the top of the shoulder.
+This progressive condition destroys bone tissue in the clavicle.
 The AC joint is where the acromion – a part of the scapula (shoulder blade) meets the clavicle (collarbone) at its distal (outer) end.
 They are connected by the acromioclavicular ligament.
 The connection by this ligament enables you to raise your arm above your head.
 In some people, the distal end of the clavicle at the AC joint can begin to lose calcium, soften and erode.

 Osteolysis of the AC joint is most common among weight lifters and other athletes who do significant weight training.
 But it can also affect people who frequently lift heavy objects overhead (such as construction or factory workers) or otherwise exert force on the shoulder by repetitive overhead movement (such as tennis or squash players, competitive swimmers, etc.).